High Holidays at The City Congregation

 Secular High Holiday services

 Join us at our midtown west location for beautiful and moving services of music and contemplation that express traditional Rosh Hashanah and Yom Kippur themes while honoring human reason and human dignity.
 Our observances combine familiar passages with innovative language so that cultural Jews can mark these holidays in a way that is consistent with humanistic beliefs.
-See video of Rabbi Peter discussing our holiday services.
+See video of Rabbi Peter discussing how secular and cultural Jews can observe the holidays in a way that is meaningful and spiritually fulfilling, at the bottom of this page.

 Secular Rosh Hashanah services